feincms/feincms3/docs/index.rst

         # fieldsets = ...
 (Recommended!
 No example here though.
 Note
         # that the content editor not only allows collapsed, but also
-        # tabbed fieldsets -- simply add 'tabbed' to the 'classes' key.
+        # tabbed fieldsets -- simply add 'tabbed' to the 'classes' key
+        # the same way you'd add 'collapse'.

         inlines = [
             plugins.RichTextInline.create(